saikirsh/OIBSIP/README3.md

 ONLINE EXAMINATION

 The project should be capable of the following functionalities.
-Login-Update Profile.
+1.Login-Update Profile.
-And Password.
+2.And Password.
-Selecting answers for MCQs-Timer and auto submit Closing session and Logout.
+3.Selecting answers for MCQs-Timer and auto submit Closing session and Logout.